 That wild and crazy rocker known as Alice “shock rock” Cooper shook up the house that is the Ryman on September 30, 2006.
 The story goes that the pews and stained-glass windows rattled from the raucous performance.

-The poet and rock legend Bob Dylan brought his “Never Ending” Tour to the Ryman on September 19 and 20, in 2007.
+The poet and rock legend Bob Dylan brought his “Never Ending” tour to the Ryman on September 19 and 20, in 2007.
 It’s hard to say who heaped the highest praise: the fans, or the media.
-Her returned to the Ryman with a stop on his “Rough and Rowdy Ways” world tour in 2022.
+He returned to the Ryman with a stop on his “Rough and Rowdy Ways” world tour in 2022.

 On July 7, 2012, Ringo Starr celebrated his 73rd birthday at the Ryman.
 He was the first Beatle to grace the Ryman stage, where Ringo Starr & His All-Starr Band filmed the performance Ringo at the Ryman.
 Ringo returned to the Ryman in 2019 for his band’s 30th anniversary tour.